 What is SEO?
-The answer is that SEO is marketing that is done with a knowledge of the framework of the Web.
+The answer is that SEO is marketing that is done with a knowledge of the Web framework.

-People whom perform search engine optimization are often referred to as SEOs.
-These SEOs learn about the search engines that many people use to find relevant information with, to meet their situational and informational needs.
+People who perform search engine optimization are often referred to as SEOs.
+These SEOs learn about the search engines that many people use to find relevant information, to meet their situational and informational needs.

 What Do Search Engines Think of SEO?

 To do search engine optimization well, SEOs need to study how well search engines such as Google and Bing work.
 This requires learning and studying Google’s Webmaster Guidelines, and the Bing Webmaster Guidelines.

 The search engines have published those guidelines to set ground rules about expectations for website owners who might like to be visible in Search Engine Results Pages (SERPs) in response to queries performed by searchers.